AsadullahFarooqi/portfolio/content/pages/experience.md

 - Since 2015 I have been teaching free coding and Algorithms to students.
 - I have been teaching C/C++, JavaScript, Python and HTML/CSS.
 - The people of my socity are at the lowest level in the technology So I teach for free to spread the knowledge and to encourage more people of my socity to technology.

-### Village Stream Water Calculator For Farmers/Villagers
-- The water division system was made a long time ago in old 1900 in terms of the movement of stars, sun-rise and sun-set.
-- I am building an application where it will help villagers and farmers to find the day of their turn.
-- I am using firebase, apollo-server and Reactjs, apollo-react to handle the frontend and backend.

 ### Inventory Web App
 - Inventory web app for wholesalers built with Python, Django, jinja2, MySQL, HTML/CSS, Bootstrap.